Nine Treasures: Rebirth

 The band were unsatisfied with the recording quality of their previous albums, and opted to re-record songs from all three of their previous albums for the new album Awakening from Dukkha which was released on 19 March 2021.
 Askhan expressed a wish for a new beginning for the band, similar to Pantera.
 Askhan stated that he would begin writing new material after the album's release in March 2021.
 With the new album forthcoming, the band removed all of their previous releases from the internet, feeling "ashamed" of their quality.
 The band subsequently made all of their releases available as free wave file downloads.

 Awakening from Dukkha was reviewed by Metal Hammer and received a rating of 9/10.

 Music and lyrics

 The group creates a fusion between heavy metal and traditional Mongolian music by introducing specific sounds related to the use of traditional instruments such as the morin khuur, the Russian balalaika, or the Jaw harp.

-Depending on the songs, the genre of the music can vary from folk to folk rock to folk metal and even punk according to reviewers.
+The music genre can vary from folk to folk rock to folk metal.

 The lyrics of the songs evoke Mongolian nature, history, tales, legends and mythologies (especially those of Tengri, the chief Mongolian deity).
 The lyricist of the group, Askhan, also draws on family stories in some songs.

 According to Askhan, while the first album is quite raw with no frills, the following are more mature and better worked with sequences, transitions and integration of traditional instruments.

 The lyrics are written in Mongolian even when the titles are in English.

 The group also uses techniques of Tuvan throat singing.